oracle-livelabs/security/database/baseline/unified-auditing/unified-auditing.md

     **Note**:
     - Mixed mode auditing is the default auditing in a newly installed database.
 Mixed mode auditing enables both traditional (that is, the audit facility from releases earlier than release 12c) and the new audit facilities (unified auditing).
-    - Mixed mode is intended to introduce unified auditing, so that you can have a feel of how it works and what its nuances and benefits are.
+    - Mixed mode is intended to introduce unified auditing, so that you know how it works and what its nuances and benefits are.
 Mixed mode enables you to migrate your existing applications and scripts to use unified auditing.
 Once you have decided to use pure unified auditing, you can relink the oracle binary with the unified audit option turned on and thereby enable it as the one and only audit facility the Oracle database runs.
 If you decide to revert back to mixed mode, you can.
     - In this environment, we have already migrated this Oracle Database to pure unified auditing mode.

 ### Prerequisites